-Learn how to format CSV files to display special characters correctly
+Learn how to format CSV files to display special characters correctly, and how to convert data from one column into multiple columns

 If the CSV file contains special characters (e.g. æ,ö,å) Microsoft Excel will change the characters if you open the CSV file directly with Excel.